 I HATE that in the training season, during the hottest time of the year, these dog runners target sows with cubs as they will run slower because of the cubs and will often make a stand and fight in defense of their cubs.
 The dog runners like this as it teaches the dogs to fight as a pack.

 I HATE that many cubs are separated from their sow LONG before they are ready to be.
-Every year I have cubs here in the neighborhood that time of year getting into trouble in trash, and bird feeders, etc. It’s because of dog training……..I HATE that these dog hunters drop their hounds in the middle of the road when there are NO TRESPASSING signs on both sides.
-They laugh and say “dogs cant read signs”….
+Every year I have cubs here in the neighborhood that time of year getting into trouble in the trash, bird feeders, etc. It’s because of dog training……..I HATE that these dog hunters drop their hounds in the middle of the road when there are NO TRESPASSING signs on both sides.
+They laugh and say “dogs can’t read signs”….

-I HATE that the bear hunting lobby and most bear hunters make war on the wolf which is sacred to the Anishinaabe, a true brother and representative of healthy, diverse land.
+I HATE that the bear hunting lobby and most bear hunters make war on the wolf which is sacred to the Anishinaabe, a true brother, and representative of healthy, diverse land.